 The Vesper is not for the faint of heart, containing a whopping 4 ounces of liquor, plus a splash of Lillet Blanc (or Cocchi Americano, if you prefer).

 It’s safe to say that the level of alcohol in this martini is equivalent to a double of just about any other cocktail, so please keep that in mind when imbibing.

 As always, drink responsibly and choose quality ingredients.
 If you do happen to accidentally overindulge though, check out my hangover tips from my Corpse Reviver 2 recipe!

-The story behind the cocktail
+The history of the cocktail

-The Vesper first appears in the 1953 book Casino Royale.
+The Vesper first appears in the 1953 book, Casino Royale.
 James Bond asks a bartender for a dry martini, and then offers instructions for making it to his liking.

 Bond requests 3 measures of Gordon’s gin, 1 measure of vodka, and a half measure of Kina Lillet, with a lemon peel for garnish.